sammycool04/IST-303-Group5/README.md

  * Real estate agents/professionals

 ### USER STORIES
- Milestone 1(1)/(~ 2 weeks)
+ * Milestone 1(1)/(~ 2 weeks)
-  Any user should be able to search by location and property features only
+    * Any user should be able to search by location and property features only
-    TASKS:
+     * TASKS:
-    1) Create and publish webpage UI Design requirements.
+      * Create and publish webpage UI Design requirements.
-    2) Create and publish UI design of associated webpages.
+      * Create and publish UI design of associated webpages.
-    3) Source data for use in development.
+      * Source data for use in development.
-    4) Test and run simple queries in Django.
+      * Test and run simple queries in Django.
 Develop back-end code for associated webpages.
-    5) Look into database structure to house source data.
+      * Look into database structure to house source data.
- Milestone 1(2) /(~2 weeks)
+ * Milestone 1(2) /(~2 weeks)
-  Any user would be able to input their preference parameters when they open the web app as an added feature
+    * Any user would be able to input their preference parameters when they open the web app as an added feature
-    TASKS:
+     * TASKS:
-    1) Create and publish webpage UI Design requirements as needed.
+      * Create and publish webpage UI Design requirements as needed.
-    2) Create and publish UI design of associated webpages.
+      * Create and publish UI design of associated webpages.
-    3) Source data for use in development as needed.
+      * Source data for use in development as needed.
-    4) Build database structure and have data for use.
+      * Build database structure and have data for use.
-    5) Test and run simple queries in Django.
+      * Test and run simple queries in Django.
 Develop back-end code for associated webpages.
- Milestone 1.5(3)/(~ 2 weeks)
+ * Milestone 1.5(3)/(~ 2 weeks)
-  A registered user is able to save listings, contact housing hosts and access other web features on the web pages
+    * A registered user is able to save listings, contact housing hosts and access other web features on the web pages
-    TASKS:
+     * TASKS:
-    1) Create and publish webpage UI Design requirements as needed.
+      * Create and publish webpage UI Design requirements as needed.
-    2) Create and publish UI design of associated webpages.
+      * Create and publish UI design of associated webpages.
-    4) Build database structure and have data for use.
+      * Build database structure and have data for use.
-    5) Test and run simple queries in Django.
+      * Test and run simple queries in Django.
-    6)Develop back-end code for associated webpages and test codes.
+      * Develop back-end code for associated webpages and test codes.
- Milestone 2(4)/(~1.5 weeks)
+ * Milestone 2(4)/(~1.5 weeks)
-  A user can make a change to their preferences without starting over
+    * A user can make a change to their preferences without starting over
-    TASKS:
+     * TASKS:
-    1) Create and publish webpage UI Design requirements as needed
+      * Create and publish webpage UI Design requirements as needed
-    2) Maintain and address any database issues.
+      * Maintain and address any database issues.
-    3) Develop back-end code for associated webpage.
+      * Develop back-end code for associated webpage.
 Test codes.
- Milestone 2(5)/(~1.5 weeks)
+ * Milestone 2(5)/(~1.5 weeks)
-  A user can see both a map view and text listings of search results
+   * A user can see both a map view and text listings of search results
-    TASKS:
+    * TASKS:
-    1) Create and publish webpage UI Design requirements as needed
+     * Create and publish webpage UI Design requirements as needed
-    2) Maintain and address any database issues.
+     * Maintain and address any database issues.
-    3) Develop back-end code for associated webpage.
+     * Develop back-end code for associated webpage.
 Test codes.
- Milestone 2(6)/(~1.5 weeks)
+ * Milestone 2(6)/(~1.5 weeks)
-  A user should be able to sort the listings based on their personalized rankings preference
+   * A user should be able to sort the listings based on their personalized rankings preference
-    TASKS:
+    * TASKS:
-    1) Develop back-end code for associated webpage.
+     * Develop back-end code for associated webpage.
 Test codes.
-    2) Conduct sample user testing among team members.
+     * Conduct sample user testing among team members.

 ### TECHNOLOGY
  * Frontend: HTML, CSS, JavaScript